 0207 706 7554

-At Clearance Solutions, we offer professional services when it comes to house valuation for probate.
+At Clearance Solutions, we offer professional probate service when it comes to house valuation for probate.
 Our services involve an experienced, qualified, independent valuer visiting your property to appraise its contents.
 The valuer then returns with the full report within 72 hours of the visit.

 If you value the estate too high, you could end up paying more tax than required.
 Value it too low and it could be a case of fraud.
 Clearance solutions will help you get that accurate number by providing an expert valuation for house contents to combine with the rest of the estate’s total value.